 One place in the Medina that doesn’t require a search is Café Clock.
 Just follow the signs!
-Inside you’ll find a three story restaurant, but it’s actually so much more than that.
-Not only can you eat fantastic Middle Eastern food at Café Clock, you can also learn how to prepare it.
-The café offers many cooking classes, but is also the stage for concerts, poetry recitals and other cultural gatherings.
+Inside you’ll find a three-story restaurant, but it’s actually so much more than that.
+Not only can you eat fantastic Middle Eastern food at Café Clock, but you can also learn how to prepare it.
+The café offers many cooking classes but is also the stage for concerts, poetry recitals and other cultural gatherings.
 The roof terrace is a haven away from the bustling Medina and the perfect place to enjoy a glass of fruit juice and some lunch.

-When you’re traveling to Morocco I can’t recommend enough you stay in a riad.
+When you’re travelling to Morocco I can’t recommend enough you stay in a riad.
 This is no standard hotel.
-Often, these traditional houses don’t seem like much from the outisde.
+Often, these traditional houses don’t seem like much from the outside.
 But once you walk through the door and a small hallway, you’ll find yourself in a small oasis.
-Most riads have a lush mosaic tiled courtyard with beautiful large trees and wrought iron garden furniture.
+Most riads have a lush mosaic-tiled courtyard with beautiful large trees and wrought iron garden furniture.
 The rooms are traditionally decorated and very comfortable.

 I was staying at Riad Lune et Soleil, in the Medina.
-The courtyard, lined with orange and palm trees and furnished with lovely lounge chairs, had another fun feature: 3 turtoise that kept following each other around and sometimes would crawl towards where I was sitting and look up curiously.
-My room was large and furnished with artefacts of different centuries, like I was sleeping in a treasure box of a long forgotten explorer.
+The courtyard, lined with orange and palm trees and furnished with lovely lounge chairs, had another fun feature: 3 tortoises that kept following each other around and sometimes would crawl towards where I was sitting and look up curiously.
+My room was large and furnished with artefacts of different centuries like I was sleeping in a treasure box of a long-forgotten explorer.
 And the best part: the food in this Riad was outstanding.
 Breakfast would be a feast of pancakes, bread, cakes, honey, jams, eggs and olives.
-And when I didn’t feel like venturing into the Medina at night in search for food, a three course meal could be whipped up in no time by the friendly staff.
+And when I didn’t feel like venturing into the Medina at night in search for food, a three-course meal could be whipped up in no time by the friendly staff.

 So, tell me.
 Have you visited Fez?
 Please, tell me you got lost as well!